 If you want to know the whole story about the dark side of Vienna you can find all this unbelievable facts in one special guidebook:

-One of specialities of this book are Extra Walks for Special Interests.
-If you have special interests about Empress Elisabeth – Sisi, you can spent a day or more followed the path of that famous Empress through Vienna.
+One of specialities of this guidebook are Extra Walks for Special Interests.
+If you have special interests about Gustav Klimt, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Sigmund Freud or Empress Elisabeth – Sisi, you can spent a day or more followed the path of those famous people through Vienna.

 The guidebook Vienna Under the Surface 2014 is in many ways a different Vienna travel guide.
 Away from the tourist traps you will be guided through the castles, museums and music halls unique for its glance, art collections and historical importance.